kuali-student/git-repository-tools/README.txt

 1. determine the per file linkage between two subersion revisions.
 Including where the content is the same (copy/rename) and also where it is different (copy/rename followed by a modification)

-2. Apply this linkage data to an SVN repository dump file such that in the exported repository dump file the file history is joined using 'copyfrom' details from phase 1.
+2. Apply this linkage data to an SVN repository dump file for the target revision such that in the exported repository dump file the file history is joined using 'copyfrom' details from phase 1.

-NOTE: only v2 svn dump files are supported at the moment.

-This is because we store the full file in git so it can't easily compute the md5 hash for the delta version used in the v3 dump.
+Note: SVN version 2 and 3 dump's were used when writing this tool but v3 dumps were used for the actual conversion.

 Running the tools: